-All applications will be co-ordinated via the home Local Authority of the applicant.
-Further details and timescales are set out in the Local Authority's Co-ordinated Scheme which is available from The Dudley School Admissions Service.
+All applications will be coordinated via the home local authority of the applicant.
+Further details and timescales are set out in the local authority's coordinated scheme, which is available from The School Admissions Service.
+You can use this form to express your preference, in rank order.